 In this example, we create a simple Django project “mysite” and create a new file called urls.py, which contains a list of URL patterns for the application.
 We define a single route for the root URL, which maps to the

 hello function simply returns the string “Hello, World!” as a response to the client.
 To run this application we have to start the Django development server and visit the root URL of the application in the browser, it will display the “Hello, World!” on the screen.

 Django is widely used for building web applications, and it’s highly customizable and scalable.
 It has a large and active community, and it provides a lot of useful features out-of-the-box such as authentication, database management, and caching.
 It also has a built-in administrative interface that is useful for managing the data of the application.

-Python is a very powerful programming language and used in almost all tech companies.
+Python is top it certifications 2023 and very powerful programming language that used in almost all tech companies.
 If you are looking for job opportunities in tech, Python is a must know language.
 ChatGPT is a testament to how powerful Python as a development language and the open sourced libraries are.